oeg-upm/OnToologyDnD/README.md

 This is a Drag and Drop alternative of https://github.com/OnToology/OnToology

 You can run a local version using a server like Apache Tomcat.

+This work has been carried out by Adrián Mora Carrero during the final degree project: <<add link to oa.upm.es>>